Sufflavus/KoBindings/README.md

 ##1. ko-multi-select-binding
 A KnockoutJS custom binding that applies a [multiple-select](http://wenzhixin.net.cn/p/multiple-select/docs/) to the standart 'select' element

-A KnockoutJS custom binding that applies a [multiple-select](http://wenzhixin.net.cn/p/multiple-select/docs/) to the standard 'select' element

 ###Setup & Dependencies
   1.  [jQuery](http://jquery.com/download/) 1.11.2 or later
   2. [KnockoutJS](http://knockoutjs.com/downloads/index.html) 3.2.0 or later